Grey tan home in tropical climate with a palm tree.

 Types Of Nontraditional Mortgages

 There are three main types of nontraditional mortgage loans: balloon loans, interest-only mortgages and payment-option adjustable-rate mortgages (ARMs).
+Again, Rocket Mortgage doesn’t offer these loans and we’re mentioning these for informational purposes only.

 Balloon Loans

 A balloon loan is a mortgage that operates on a lump-sum payment schedule.
-This means that at some point in the life of your loan, usually at the end, you’ll have to pay the remainder of the balance at once.
+This means that at some point in the life of your loan, usually at the end, you’ll have to pay the remainder of the balance all at once.
 Depending on your lender, you may pay only interest for the life of your loan and make one big principal payment at the end, or a combination of interest and principal, with a somewhat smaller lump-sum payment at the end.

 Interest-Only Mortgage